witoldmetel/10x-cards/.ai/db-plan.md

 - **users** (one) ↔ **flashcards** (many)
 - **collections** (one) ↔ **flashcards** (many)
 - **collections** (one) ↔ **study_sessions** (many)

+> **Archiving logic:**
+> - If all flashcards in a collection are archived, the collection is automatically archived (archived_at set).
+> - Collections with archived_at set are not visible in dashboard endpoints.
+> - Flashcards are only accessible via their parent collection; there are no global flashcard tables/views.

 ## 6. Indexes